DavidTausend/gen-ai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ## Technical Requirements:

 - The backend will be built using python
+- Invoke is a task runner for python
 - Use SQLite3 as the database
 - The API will be built using GIN
 - The API will always return JSON